Protein Water: Benefits, Pros & Cons

 Protein water has about 15 gms of protein and just 70 calories, which is a dream for many lean mass builders as it can help them hit their daily protein goals without jumping over the calorie intake.

-Other than that, the protein water is rich in vitamins (vitamin C, D, B complex) and minerals (calcium, magnesium) too.
+Other than that, the protein water is rich in vitamins (vitamin C, D, and B complex) and minerals (calcium, magnesium) too.
 This is an added benefit, just like electrolyte water that will help you recover from your exercise fatigue faster.

-Protein water packages generally have low sugar levels but it is advised to read the labels to avoid added sugars, artificial sweeteners and any allergens.
+Protein water packages generally have low sugar levels but it is advised to read the labels to avoid added sugars, artificial sweeteners, and any allergens.

 Another downside of the protein shake is that it is not easy to digest, but Protein water is easier to digest by most.

-Protein water, being a water-based drink has more water than a protein shake which keeps the body hydrated and prevents post-workout fatigue, cramps and muscle pains too.
+Protein water, being a water-based drink has more water than a protein shake which keeps the body hydrated and prevents post-workout fatigue, cramps, and muscle pains too.